askehansen/houdini.js/README.md

 # houdini.js

-jQuery plugin to show/hide elements according to the state of checkbox/radio/select inputs
+jQuery plugin to show elements depending on the state of checkbox/radio/select inputs

 ## Installation